cangjielanguage/cangjie_docs/docs/dev-guide/source_en/generic/generic_function.md

 ## Generic Member Functions

-Member functions of classes, structs, and enums can be generic.
+Member functions of classes, structs, enums, and interface can be generic.
 For example:

 <!-- verify -->